thegridprotocol/spec-core/concepts.md

 GET /{baseAPI}/auth/type/{authType}/details
 ```

-If details are available, a reponse with status `200` and a JSON object body will be sent.
+If details are available, a response with status `200` and a JSON object body will be sent.
 The following keys are available, all optional:

 | **Name**      | **Type** | **Purpose**                                                  |